 There are five groups included in this study.
 People in all groups will receive retifanlimab through an intravenous injection (injected into their veins) on Day 1 of each 28-day cycle for up to 26 cycles.

-- Group A will include people with a tumor known as MSI-H.
+- Group A will include people with a tumor biomarker known as MSI-H.

-- Group B will include people with a tumor known as OR people with turmor testing that shows many mutations in the POLE gene.
+- Group B will include people with a tumor biomarker known as dMMR OR people with turmor testing that shows many mutations in the POLE gene.

 - Group C will also receive oral epacadostat (IDO1 inhibitor) twice per day.

 - Group D will also receive oral pemigatininb (FGFR 1,2,3 inhibitor) once per day.